vippsas/vipps-partner/README.md

 ### Partner keys

 As a partner you can manage transactions on behalf of other Vipps merchants.
-Vipps will provide you withpartner keys, which allowsd you to use your own API credentials to make API calls on behalf of your merchants (only for the sale units that are linked to you as a partner, though).
+Vipps will provide you with _partner keys_, which allows you to use your own API credentials to make API calls on behalf of your merchants (only for the sale units that are linked to you as a partner, though).

 With the partner keys you authenticate in the normal way, and then send